-- Major: 89 credit hours - Minor: 34 credit hours - Secondary Health Education Endorsement: 33 credit hours - Major/minor GPA required for graduation: 2.50 - All courses for the major and minor must be completed with a grade of C or higher.
+- Major: 82 credit hours - Minor: 29 credit hours - Secondary Health Education Endorsement: 33 credit hours - Major/minor GPA required for graduation: 2.50 - All courses for the major and minor must be completed with a grade of C or better.

-Capstone: Seminar in Health and Wellness (HPE 490)
+■ Capstone: Seminar in Health Promotion and Wellness (HPE 490)

-Mission: The mission of the Health Promotion and Wellness department is 1) to provide quality educational experiences both in the classroom and in the field; 2) to offer educational programs that are designed to facilitate and support student development so that students will become proficient in their knowledge and understanding of health promotion and wellness content and theory, and competent in their ability to plan, implement, lead, and evaluate strategies designed to promote health and wellness with diverse populations; and 3) to prepare graduates for careers in schools, health care facilities, worksites, colleges and universities, and other health and wellness-related venues or for continued educational pursuits at the graduate level upon successful completion of the educational programs.
+Mission: The mission of the health promotion and wellness faculty is to provide quality educational experiences both in the classroom and in the field; to offer educational programs that are designed to facilitate and support student development so that students will become proficient in their knowledge and understanding of health promotion and wellness content and theory, and competent in their ability to plan, implement, lead, and evaluate strategies designed to promote health and wellness with diverse populations; and to prepare graduates for careers in schools, health care facilities, worksites, colleges and universities, and other health and wellness-related venues or for continued educational pursuits at the graduate level upon successful completion of the educational programs.

-Program Description: Health and wellness issues pose great challenges to each individual, our nation, and the world.
+Program Description: Health and wellness issues pose great challenges to each individual, the United States, and the world.
 Developing a sense of personal responsibility for one's wellbeing, an understanding of the basic principles of health and wellness, an awareness of the multidimensionality of health and wellness, and the importance of the interrelationship of those dimensions is critical to addressing health and wellness concerns.
-The disciplines in health and wellness draw from biological, social, and behavioral sciences to foster knowledge, create awareness, and facilitate healthy lifestyle changes.
-The health promotion and wellness program prepares students to become knowledgeable and skillful professionals who are able to cultivate an understanding of critical health and wellness concepts that support healthy lifestyles and behavioral change.
+The disciplines in health promotion and wellness draw from biological, social, and behavioral sciences to foster knowledge, create awareness, and facilitate healthy lifestyle changes.
+The health promotion and wellness program prepares students to become knowledgeable and skillful professionals who are able to cultivate an understanding of critical health and wellness concepts and the development of skills that support healthy lifestyles and behavioral change.
+Included within the health promotion and wellness program are the health promotion and wellness major and minor and the secondary health education endorsement.
+Students completing the health promotion and wellness degree are prepared to work in a gym or training facility, YMCA, or skill development setting with groups or individuals; work in a corporate or other business environment to establish programs that benefit the employees as well as help the company to increase productivity and reduce health-related costs, absenteeism, and presenteeism; work in the public health arena at the local, state, national or international level with diverse populations to plan, implement, and evaluate programs of all types; to work in hospitals, clinics, voluntary health agencies; and to enter graduate or professional healthcare provider programs, such as nursing, physical therapy, and dietetics.